FAQ & Known issues

 Either your script

-is long to be processed.
+activate_direnvis long to be processed.
 In this case, there is nothing much you can do except optimizing your script. -

 Either there is a bug in your script

-tell me it can not export PS1
+Direnv tell me it can not export PS1

-script, we automatically load the python
+In the provided activate_direnv script, we automatically load the python

 directory environment.
 Normally, doing this should update variable PS1